jony100200/-Kalponic-Studio-Toolbox-/Apps/PromptSender2ChatGP/README.md

 # Prompt Sequencer

-A powerful GUI application for automating prompt sequences to AI applications like ChatGPT, Stable Diffusion, ComfyUI, and more.
+A powerful GUI application for automating prompt sequences to AI applications like ChatGPT, Groq  and more.

 ## Features